Manjung City F.C.

 Manjung City Football Club is a Malaysian professional football club based in Manjung, Perak.
 The club plays in the Malaysia A1 Semi-Pro League.
+The club's home ground is 15,000 capacity Manjung Municipal Council Stadium.

 History

 The club was founded as Puchong Fuerza Football Club in 2013.
 They made its debut into Malaysian football by joining the Malaysian fifth-tier Malaysia M5 League in 2018.

-In 2019, the club competed in the Malaysia FA Cup for the first time in the club's history.
+In 2019, the club competed in the Malaysia FA Cup for the first time in their history.

 Starting from 2020 season, Puchong Fuerza sold the right to Manjung City Football Club and relocated to Manjung, Perak. while Puchong Fuerza remained to play in the fifth-tier Malaysia M5 League (Selangor Champions League).

-In 2023, the club competed in the Malaysia FA Cup, where they recorded their first ever win against SAINS in a 2–0 home victory, before losing to Kelantan 3–0.
+In 2023, the club competed in the Malaysia FA Cup, where they recorded their first ever win against SAINS in a 2–0 home match, before losing to Kelantan 3–0.

+2025–26 campaign

+In the 2025–26 Malaysia A1 Semi-Pro League, Manjung City maintained mid-table position.
+Under head coach K. Nanthakumar, the club recorded a significant 4–0 home victory against Kedah Darul Aman F.C. on 19 December 2025.
+They followed this with a 2–1 away win over Immigration FC II on 11 January 2026, showcasing their competitive form in the amateur top flight.